Shania99/HyperscalarWatch/README.md

-# HyperScalarWatch
+# HyperScalerWatch

-Detect Data Centers and HyperScalars from satellite imagery
+Detect Data Centers and HyperScalers from satellite imagery